Industry Guides 6 min read ·

 Practice M&A pattern recognition with cases from our Financial Services case library.

-Based on our review of candidate performance, these five mistakes derail financial services cases most frequently:
+Based on our review of candidate performance across hundreds of mock interviews, these errors appear most frequently:

-1. Applying generic frameworks: Profitability trees designed for manufacturers miss interest income, fee income, and credit costs entirely.
-Always adapt to financial services economics.
+1. Applying generic frameworks — profitability trees designed for product companies miss interest income, fee structures, and credit costs

-2. Ignoring regulatory context: Every financial services decision operates within regulatory constraints.
-Ask about capital requirements, licensing, and compliance costs early.
+2. Ignoring regulatory context — every financial services decision operates within regulatory constraints; ask about capital requirements and licensing early

-3. Confusing revenue models: Retail banking (NIM + fees), insurance (premiums - claims), and asset management (AUM × fee rate) have fundamentally different economics.
-Clarify the sub-sector first.
+3. Confusing sub-sector economics — retail banking (NIM + fees), insurance (premiums − claims), and asset management (AUM × fee rate) have fundamentally different revenue models

-5. Forgetting the balance sheet: Unlike product companies, financial institutions have balance sheets that matter.
-Assets (loans, investments) and liabilities (deposits, reserves) drive strategy.
+5. Forgetting the balance sheet — unlike product companies, financial institutions have balance sheets that drive strategy; always ask for assets, liabilities, and capital structure

 Key Takeaways

-• Pattern recognition in the first two minutes lets you deploy the right framework immediately, saving valuable structuring time
+• Pattern recognition in the first two minutes lets you deploy the right framework immediately, saving critical structuring time

-• The margin squeeze pattern alone accounts for 35% of financial services cases, making profitability analysis your highest-return preparation investment
+• The margin squeeze pattern alone accounts for roughly 35% of cases — profitability analysis is your highest-return preparation investment

-• Risk-return trade-offs and regulatory constraints distinguish financial services cases from all other industries
+• Risk-return trade-offs and regulatory constraints are the two factors that make financial services fundamentally different from other industries

-Sharpen your pattern recognition with practice cases from the Financial Services case library, or test your skills in a realistic AI Mock Interview calibrated to banking and insurance scenarios.
+Ready to put these patterns into practice?
+Browse financial services cases in our case library, or test your skills in a realistic AI Mock Interview calibrated to banking and insurance scenarios.